Jan 9, 2026

 (7) Medical / Care (Hospitals, Clinics, Care Facilities, Waiting Areas, Reception, etc.)

-① Edge (Detecting on-site and notifying immediately)
+① Edge (Detect on-site and notify immediately)

 (Supplement: Positioning of VMS)